Split-brain

-When split-brain patients are shown an image only in the left half of each eye's visual field, they cannot vocally name what they have seen.
-This is because the image seen in the left visual field is sent only to the right side of the brain (see optic tract), and most people's speech-control center is on the left side of the brain.
-Communication between the two sides is inhibited, so the patient cannot say out loud the name of that which the right side of the brain is seeing.
+When split-brain patients are shown an image only in the left half of each eye's visual field, they cannot verbally name what they have seen.
+This is because the brain's experiences of the senses is contralateral.
+Communication between the two hemispheres is inhibited, so the patient cannot say out loud the name of that which the right side of the brain is seeing.
 A similar effect occurs if a split-brain patient touches an object with only the left hand while receiving no visual cues in the right visual field; the patient will be unable to name the object, as each cerebral hemisphere of the primary somatosensory cortex only contains a tactile representation of the opposite side of the body.
 If the speech-control center is on the right side of the brain, the same effect can be achieved by presenting the image or object to only the right visual field or hand.

 The same effect occurs for visual pairs and reasoning.
 For example, a patient with split brain is shown a picture of a chicken foot and a snowy field in separate visual fields and asked to choose from a list of words the best association with the pictures.
 The patient would choose a chicken to associate with the chicken foot and a shovel to associate with the snow; however, when asked to reason why the patient chose the shovel, the response would relate to the chicken (e.g. "the shovel is for cleaning out the chicken coop").